tivac/modular-css/CONTRIBUTING.md

 ## Proposing Changes

-Open an issue, or maybe stop by [gitter](https://gitter.im/modular-css/modular-css/) and let's chat about it!
+Open an issue, or maybe stop by our [GitHub Discussions](https://github.com/tivac/modular-css/discussions) and let's chat about it!

 ## Pull Requests